amit08255/100DaysOfFrontend/README.md

 Studied about browser vendor prefixes used in CSS3 and why to use them.
 Started a new topic - CSS enhancements and did practical on border and border-radius in CSS3.
 Designed simple shapes with border-radius. https://github.com/amit08255/100DaysOfFrontend/commit/f4797fcb4d9c97d6ccd375b2e0a809b35a2f6797

+## Day 9

+Studied about text and box shadow.
+Designed basic traffic light shape in CSS with shadow effect.